core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Response ## {#ssec-verify-response}

-Upon receiving a protected response with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, a client SHALL proceed as described in {{Section 8.4 of RFC8613}}, with the modifications described in this section.
+Upon receiving a protected response with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, a client proceeds as described in {{Section 8.4 of RFC8613}} with the modifications described in this section.

 Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding request, and that, upon the establishment of a new Security Context, the client re-initializes its Replay Windows in its Recipient Contexts (see {{sec-group-key-management}}).

 * In step 2, the decoding of the compressed COSE object is modified as described in {{compression}} of this document.
-In particular, a 'kid' may not be present, if the response is a reply to a request protected in pairwise mode.
+In particular, a 'kid' may not be present if the response is a reply to a request protected in pairwise mode.
 In such a case, the client assumes the response 'kid' to be the Recipient ID for the server to which the request protected in pairwise mode was intended for.

    If the response 'kid context' matches an existing ID Context (Gid) but the received/assumed 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to {{Section 3 of RFC8613}}, and also retrieve the authentication credential associated with the Recipient ID to be stored in the new Recipient Context.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the client SHALL stop processing the response.